Are the best Airbnb listing descriptions full of humor or emotional language? Descriptive and poetic, or short and to the point?

 - Use the headline (and beginning of your introduction) to set a scene

-- Be specific (not trees, but redwoods.
-Not town, but the charming town of Duncan Mills)
+- Be specific (not trees, but redwoods. not just bath, but oversized bathtub with candles)

 Welcoming in Amsterdam.